How to Setup Docker Compose on Ubuntu in Azure/AWS/GCP

 Once logged in via your terminal you are ready to get started.
 (Note: depending on the type of containers you would like to build, make sure you have the correct firewall ports open.
 Refer to the section Docker Compose Firewall Ports, further down.

-Test your Docker Engine
+Test Docker Engine

 To verify that Docker Engine is working correctly, type the following command